vawser/Gauntlet-DS3/readme-mod.txt

 #----------------------------------------
 Decompress your .zip file.

-Drop in your Dark Souls III Game directory the Cinders folder, modengine.ini and Dinput8.dll:
+Drop in your Dark Souls III Game directory the Gauntlet folder, modengine.ini and Dinput8.dll:
 ~\steamapps\common\DARK SOULS III\Game\

 After you did all the above go to modengine.ini and look for:
 - LoadlooseParams (and set it to 1 if its not already)
 - useModOverrideDirectory (and set it to 1 if its not already)
-- modOverrideDirectory (\Cinders if it's not already) ^ This should be done by default with your download of Cinders but you can always check if everything is correct.
+- modOverrideDirectory (\Gauntlet if it's not already) ^ This should be done by default with your download of Gauntlet but you can always check if everything is correct.

 If you want to play Online look for: